 Since 1985 I have run a program for men struggling with sexual addiction, affairs and infidelity.
 I run two weekly group meetings for men (see Men’s Issues and Men’s Groups on this website).

-Typically, men come in for help when their spouse has discovered their secret.
+Typically, men come in for help when their spouse has discovered their sexual addiction secret.
 They are presented with an ultimatum to get help or face a divorce.
 This is very motivating.
 This is the “hitting bottom” experience many men need to finally agree to get professional help.
 It is in exposing the secret and keeping it exposed that recovery takes place.

 I recommend that both husband and wife come to the first meeting.
-At that time we get everything (needs to be the whole story-no secrets) on the table and establish a treatment plan that will restore the man to integrity and hopefully serve to restore the marriage.
+At that time we get everything (needs to be the whole story-no secrets) on the table and establish a sexual addiction treatment plan that will restore the man to integrity and hopefully serve to restore the marriage.
 In the majority of cases, this is accomplished!
 There are no quick fixes, but there is hope.
 The men are involved in individual therapy and group therapy.
-Couples’ sessions take place to process pain- on both sides.
+Couples’ counseling sessions take place to process pain- on both sides.
 The men deal with shame and guilt and the women feel betrayed, violated and often undesirable to their partners.
 A common issue also requiring attention is the verbal and or emotional abuse of the spouse that emanates most of the time from the offender’s feelings of shame and guilt.

 There are times when additional treatment tools are used.
 It may be necessary to do an Intensive Therapy Program in conjunction with the group and couples’ work (see Intensive Therapy Programs on this website).
 The Intensive Therapy Program squeezes the counseling into a short period of time.
 This allows individuals and couples to go deeper and change more quickly.
-This is critical when clients’ behaviors are out of control and or the pain of the situation needs immediate attention.
+This is critical when clients’ sexual addiction behaviors are out of control and or the pain of the situation needs immediate attention.